Italian Phrases to Talk to Anyone on Your Trip: Taxi Drivers, Baristas and More!

 A che ora chiude? – What time does it close?

-You can find more questions like this in our Italian Phrases for Travel Guides:
+You can find more questions like this in our blogpost 100+ Common Italian Travel Phrases For Your Trip.

 Most Italians will be happy to help and, if the person you asked is relaxed and has time, you can keep the conversation going by moving onto other topics.